A great project manager should master the most crucial tool in project management – Work Breakdown Structure.

 You’ll then create a RACI matrix.

-It is a matrix that will help you to determine roles and responsibilities in regards to different deliverables.
+It is a matrix that will help you to determine roles and responsibilities in regard to different deliverables.

 It’s an easy way to communicate your expectations to responsible people.